TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-v2a-deteltevault.md

             "id": "vm_facing_issue",
             "order": 1,
             "controlType": "textbox",
-            "displayLabel": "Which recovery services vault were you unable to delete?", "watermarkText": "Enter the name of the recovery services vault", "required": true
+            "displayLabel": "Which recovery services vault can you not delete?", "watermarkText": "Enter the name of the affected  recovery services vault", "required": true
         },
         {
             "id": "Basic_troubleshooting_multiselect",
             "order": 4,
             "controlType": "multiselectdropdown",
-            "displayLabel": "Select the troubleshooting steps you have completed:", "dropdownOptions": [
+            "displayLabel": "Select the troubleshooting steps that you have completed:", "dropdownOptions": [
                 {
-                    "value": "Confirmed all Site Recovery replications were deleted", "text": "Check all Site Recovery replications are deleted" },
+                    "value": "Confirmed all Site Recovery replications were deleted", "text": "Verified that all Site Recovery replications are deleted" },
                 {
                     "value": "Confirmed all backups were deleted",
-                    "text": "Check all backups are deleted"
+                    "text": "Verified that all backups are deleted" },
-                },
                 {
-                    "value": "Tried force deleting the vault using powershell", "text": "Tried force deleting the vault by using PowerShell" },
+                    "value": "Tried force deleting the vault using powershell", "text": "Tried to force delete the vault by using PowerShell" },

 		{